simplychiragk/LearningC/FinCalX-ReadMe.md

 ## About This Project
 This project is a **beginner-friendly** application that uses the basic C concepts I’ve learned so far.
-As I'm still in the process of mastering C, I focused on simple concepts like conditionals, loops, and math functions (`pow` for exponential calculations).
+As I'm still in the process of mastering C, I focused on simple concepts like switch statements, and math functions (`pow` for exponential calculations).
 The goal is to create a useful tool while continuing to learn and improve my skills.

 ## Contributing
 As this is a personal learning project, contributions are not required, but if you have any suggestions or feedback, feel free to open an issue or fork the repo.
 I'm always open to improvements!